Project-OSRM/osrm-backend/docs/http.md

 - `code` if the request was successful `Ok` otherwise see the service dependent and general status codes.
 - `waypoints` array of `Waypoint` objects sorted by distance to the input coordinate.
 Each object has at least the following additional properties:
-  - `distance`: Distance in meters to the supplied input coordinate.
   - `nodes`: Array of OpenStreetMap node ids.

 #### Example Requests